 Individuals always need to make educated medical decisions and they cannot do that without professional assistance.
 Your doctor cannot always be available to you.
 Therefore the provider of your medication has a responsibility to make you informed about your prescription drugs.

-If a website is providing medication to you but will not have a pharmacist available for counselling, they are not a legitimate online pharmacy.
+If a website is offering medication to you does not have a pharmacist available for counselling, they are not a legitimate.

 Can you imagine getting your prescriptions from a store that doesn’t have a pharmacist available?
 It’s no different when ordering online.
 You can ask for counselling either through E-mail or over the phone.
-If they decline to provide medical counselling you should look somewhere else.
+If the referral company does not offer to provide medical counselling you should look somewhere else.

 4) Avoid websites that will send out medication without a prescription.